bowman2001/perplexdoc/README.md

 **[Perplex](https://github.com/bowman2001/perplex) is a typographic theme for [Hugo](https://gohugo.io).**

-It’s online for testing purposes at <https://bowman2001.github.io/perplexdoc> and hasn’t been released yet.
+It’s online for testing purposes at <https://perplex.desider.at> and <https://bowman2001.github.io/perplexdoc>.
+The first beta release of the theme is available.
+The documentation itself still needs some work.
+I’m gonna finish it in the next few weeks.

-The theme is included in this project as a module from <https://github.com/bowman2001/perplex>.
+The theme is included in this documentation project as a module from <https://github.com/bowman2001/perplex>.
 You don’t need a Golang environment to build, because there is always a recent copy available in the `_vendor` path.

 ## Work in progress

-- The layout still contains bugs.
+- The layout may still contain bugs.

-- Documentation is there, but some pages are missing, unfinished, or need an update.
+- The documentation covers a lot, but there are still some elements missing.